 We are seeking to empower youth as ambassadors for the principles and challenges of behavioral flexibility, starting with real-world projects that matter to them, their schools and/or communities.

 What is a co-design?
-Confident, yet humble, we want to design the Corps from square one with youth voice and youth agency.
-Then we want to nurture a peer to peer, Prosocial Youth Corps movement.
+Confident, yet humble, we want to design the Prosocial Youth from square one with youth voice and youth agency.
+Then we want to nurture a peer to peer, Prosocial Youth movement.